tombrille/svelteplot/src/routes/marks/brush/+page.md

 title: Brush mark
 ---

 The **Brush** mark is useful for interactively selecting data.
-In contrast to the [Pointer](/marks/pointer) mark, the brush mark is not bound to data.
-It will simply let you drag a rectangular selection and bind to the `brush` property or listen to brush events.
+In contrast to the [Pointer](/marks/pointer) mark, the Brush mark is not bound to data; it will simply let you drag a rectangular selection and bind to the `brush` property or listen to brush events.

 ```svelte live
 <script>